 Job description of a Flight Attendant

 A flight attendant typically has pre-flight briefings with the pilots and conducts inspections of safety equipment before take-off.
-They educate passengers on the use of the airline’s safety equipment and emergency equipment and procedures.
-He or she checks all passengers to ensure all seat belts are fastened and carry-on baggage is secured in its proper place as required by Federal law.
+They also educate passengers on the use of the airline’s safety equipment and emergency equipment and procedures.
+Additionally, they check that all passenger’s seat belts are fastened and carry-on baggage is secured in its proper place.

-A flight attendant may also serve or sells snacks, beverages, or meals during the flight and will gather up trash afterward.
-They are responsible to care for passengers with special needs.
-If the aircraft should encounter any turbulence during the flight, they reassure passengers.
+A flight attendant may also serve or sells snacks, beverages, or meals during the flight.
+They are also responsible to care for passengers with special needs.
+Additionally, if the aircraft should encounter any turbulence during the flight, they reassure passengers.
 They administer emergency medical care if necessary and if an emergency should arise, they provide direction to the passengers, including the evacuation procedure of the aircraft.

 Flight Attendant Career Video Transcript